OneConnect Financial Technology Announces the Launch of All-In-One Digital Banking Solutions Suite, OneCosmo

 OneCosmo will also enable financial institutions to leverage real-time data streaming, allowing for greater insight into consumer behaviour through data analysis.
 OneCosmo allows for flexibility in working with legacy technology, offering financial institutions the freedom to customise the solutions suite to cater to their individual needs.
 To date, the Pismo's technology incorporated in OneCosmo's solution has been utilised by more than 50 million customers.

 Commenting on the launch of OneCosmo, Ms Tan Bin Ru, CEO (Southeast Asia), OneConnect Financial Technology said, "OneCosmo represents the fruits of our labour from our strategic partnership with Pismo.
-Here at OneConnect, driving the digitalisation of financial institutions and banks for a greater level of financial inclusion has been our vision, and OneCosmo allows us to further amplify our vision for more institutions at a larger scale."
+Here at OneConnect, driving the digitalisation of financial institutions and banks for a greater level of financial inclusion has been our vision, and OneCosmo allows us to further amplify our vision for more institutions at a larger scale.
+We believe that OneCosmo will make a difference by allowing more financial institutions to digitalise at a robust pace."
 With the combination of SaaS and TaaS, OneCosmo is an omni channel platform which enables us to better service financial institutions of all sizes."

 Research conducted by Gartner[i], revealed that the cloud services sector was forecasted to grow 18.4 per cent in 2021 to reach a total valuation of $304.9 billion, up from $257.5 billion in 2020.
 Further research by MarketsandMarkets[ii] also indicated that the SaaS market has been growing by 18 per cent yearly.